-The Robert J. Bernard Biological Field Station, an academic resource of Claremont University Consortium provided to The Claremont Colleges, is located within the Claremont Colleges Campus in Claremont, CA. The field station program currently uses approximately 75 acres of CUC land and an additional 11 acres leased to the BFS by Harvey Mudd College.
-Habitat is primarily coastal sage scrub, Riversidian alluvial fan scrub, live oak forest, and grassland.
+The Robert J. Bernard Biological Field Station, an academic resource of Claremont University Consortium provided to The Claremont Colleges, is located on approximately 86 acres within the Claremont Colleges Campus in Claremont, CA. Habitat is primarily coastal sage scrub, Riversidian alluvial fan scrub, live oak forest, and grassland.
 In addition, an artificial lake with surrounding riparian woodland and several created vernal pools add to habitat diversity.

 To provide facilities and ecological communities for high-quality teaching and research experiences in the biological, environmental, and other sciences, to the students, faculty, and staff of the Claremont Colleges

 The Bernard Field Station is located at 1400 N. Amherst Avenue, on the north side of Foothill Boulevard between College Avenue and Mills Avenue, in Claremont, CA. The entrance is located on Foothill Boulevard.
 [Google Map and Directions]